nayana487/intro-html-css/README.md

 ## CSS Animations

-So far, we've used JavaScript and jQuery to make elements move around on our page.
-While easy to do, using JavaScript to animate will slow our page load time in noticiable ways.
-It can also be messy to mix cosmetic code in with the core of your frontend functionality.

-Luckily, CSS Animations allows us to handle animations where they belong - in the stylesheet!
-CSS Animations have a much lower impact on page loads, and are a great way to add a layer of polish to your design.
-Good design inpsires trust, so adding little touches to your work is a great way to impress users (and potential employers!).
+CSS Animations are a great way to add a layer of polish to your design.
+Good design inspires trust, so adding little touches to your work is a great way to impress users (and potential employers!).

-## Concept (10 minutes)
+## Concept

 CSS uses the same basic concepts found in hand-drawn animation - Keyframes: